OctoPrint/OctoPrint-MQTT/README.md

             # the keepalive value for the broker connection
             #keepalive: 60

+            # tls settings
+            #tls:
+                # path to the server's certificate file
+                #ca_certs: unset

+                # paths to the PEM encoded client certificate and private keys
+                # respectively, must not be password protected, only necessary
+                # if broker requires client certificate authentication
+                #certfile: unset
+                #keyfile: unest

+                # a string specifying which encryption ciphers are allowable for this connection
+                #ciphers: unset

+            # configure verification of the server hostname in the server certificate.
+            #tls_insecure: false

         publish:
             # base topic under which to publish OctoPrint's messages
             #baseTopic: octoprint/